jumanamirza/LR-FHSS-receiver/README.md

-Long-Range Frequency Hopping Spread Spectrum (LR-FHSS) receiver that able to decode LR-FHSS packets Long Range-Frequency Hopping Spread Spectrum (LR-FHSS) is a new physical layer option that has been recently added to the LoRa family with the promise of achieving much higher network capacity than the previous versions of LoRa.
+Long-Range Frequency Hopping Spread Spectrum (LR-FHSS) receiver that able to decode LR-FHSS packets.

+Long Range-Frequency Hopping Spread Spectrum (LR-FHSS) is a new physical layer option that has been recently added to the LoRa family with the promise of achieving much higher network capacity than the previous versions of LoRa.

 LR-FHSS-receiver is capable of decoding LR-FHSS packets transmitted by sx126x or lr1110 devices.